Lanelle1398/tag-security/assessments/projects/thanos/self-assessment.md

   achieve the badge.-->

 #### Case Studies.
-Many organisations have adopted Thanos and are using our project in production [[adopters-list](https://github.com/thanos-io/thanos/blob/main/website/data/adopters.yml)].Here are few Case studies:
+Many organisations have adopted Thanos and are using our project in production [[adopters-list](https://github.com/thanos-io/thanos/blob/main/website/data/adopters.yml)].
+Here are few Case studies:

+###### Aiven
+Aiven is a cloud-native data infrastructure platform that provides fully managed open source database, streaming, and analytics services on 11 clouds and over 150 regions.
+Aiven offers open source products including PostgreSQL, MySQL, ClickHouse, Cassandra, M3, InfluxDB, along with streaming platforms such as Kafka and Flink.
+Aiven has a major investment in upstream contributions not altering the true open source solutions which are offered making Aiven the open source data platform for everyone.
+Aiven also provide ease of use, reliability, scalability, security, and cost-effectiveness for their users.

   https://github.com/thanos-io/thanos/blob/main/docs/blog/2022-09-08-thanos-at-medallia.md
   https://github.com/thanos-io/thanos/blob/main/docs/blog/2023-06-08-thanos-at-aiven.md